2021–22 Basketball Champions League

 The 2021–22 Basketball Champions League was the 6th season of the Basketball Champions League (BCL), the premier European professional basketball competition for clubs launched by FIBA.
 The season began on 5 October 2021 and ended on 15 May 2022, featuring 16 domestic champion teams.

 The defending champions, San Pablo Burgos, were eliminated in the play-ins.
 The winners of the Champions League will qualify for the 2023 FIBA Intercontinental Cup.
 The Bilbao Arena in Bilbao hosted the Final Four, which marked the first time the arena of a non-participating team is chosen as a host.

 Lenovo Tenerife won its second-ever Champions League title (its last being in 2017) after defeating Baxi Manresa in the final.

 Team allocation

 A total of 52 teams from 30 countries participated in the 2021–22 Basketball Champions League.

 Teams

 League positions after eventual playoffs of the previous season shown in parentheses (TH: Champions League title holders, WC: Wild card).

+The Basketball Champions League rankings are taken into consideration.